 The Student Veterans Center is committed to supporting student veterans and qualifying dependents of veterans by providing comprehensive support services and networks to ensure a smooth transition to college.
 If you plan to use your educational benefits under the GI bill, click here.

 We encourage you to visit campus whenever you have the opportunity.
 We're always excited to see you and it's the best way to become familiar with your new "home."
 To schedule a visit, click here.

-We also invite you to "preview" the University on February 22, March 1, March 22, March 29, and April 5.
-Preview is a series of special visitation days for our newly accepted freshmen.
+We also invite you to attend Preview, a series of special visitation days for our newly accepted freshmen.
 To learn more about, and to register for, Preview, click here.

 Please verify the accuracy of the following information found on the Online Status Check.

 - Name: Is your name spelled correctly?
 All of your academic records are established from the admission record, so please report any inaccuracies.